dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 It turns out that this is a much nicer form to deal with in a number g(x) = x2  of situations.
-Make sure you know how to complete the square, since we’ll f(x) be using =x3  this technique a lot in Chapters 18 and 19. mirror (y = x)
+Make sure you know how to complete the square, since we'll f(x) be using =x3  this technique a lot in Chapters 18 and 19. mirror (y = x)

 3 f −1 (x) = √ x